 That’s what they call it.

 Remember the days when ‘social networking’ was something you did at company functions, golf days and the like?
-Events probably equally as facile as Facebook it should be said.
+Events equally as facile as Facebook some would argue.
 The Social networking website largely popularised by students is currently having it’s fifteen minutes of fame in the online world alongside MySpace and Bebo, arguably upstaging blogging, instant messenger services, web forums and personal sites.

 I originally signed up as a Facebook member just over a year ago whilst studying at Nottingham Trent University.
-My first introductory glimpses of it were by observing fellow students in IT rooms glossing over large pictures of other students apparently ‘having fun’, pouting for cameras on student nights out, pulling ‘zany’ faces and the rest.
-At times there seemed to be hardly a single student that was doing anything legitimate, but rather browsing this new phenomenon instead.
-Anyhow I noted that many fellow students were using the place so, being a person who has always been interested in the latest developments on the Internet, decided to take the plunge.
+My first introductory glimpses of it were by observing fellow students in IT rooms glossing over large pictures of other students apparently having ‘fun’, pouting for cameras on student nights out, pulling ‘oh what a time I’m having’ faces and the rest.
+At times, there seemed to be hardly a single student that was doing anything legitimate in those classes, but rather browsing this new phenomenon instead.
+Anyhow, I noted that many fellow students were using Facebook so, being a person who has always been interested in the latest developments on the internet, decided to take the plunge.

 There are many things about Facebook that I feel uncomfortable with.
-I don’t enjoy the invasive manner in which it pushes the user into downloading all the stupid applications just in order to receive a message that a friend has sent.
+I don’t enjoy the invasive manner in which it pushes the user into downloading all the silly applications just in order to receive a message that a friend has sent.
 I now refuse to do this.
 In fact I’ve stripped nearly all the information out of the account and also deleted the vast majority of the applications.
-‘So and so’ has sent you a message – see what she said here’.
+‘A. N. Other has sent you a message – see what she said here’.
 Then one has to download yet another hideous application just in order to discover that the friend has sent you a ‘Friendship rose’ or a ‘Guardian Angel’ or some such other insignificant and irritating Internet candyfloss.
-No matter if you missed out on it though as you can rest assured that six more friends will send you the identical thing.
+No matter if you missed out on it though as you can rest assured that six more friends will inadvertently(?) send you the identical thing.

 A story that might fuel suspicion in those of an equally cynical disposition was that of a young female friend of mine who recently found herself newly single.
 Co-incidentally or not, you decide, as she changed her ‘status’ to ‘single’ she immediately began receiving through Facebook advertisements offering dating services and how to meet other single people.